bokub/vanity-eth/README.md

 The keystore file is 100% compatible with MyEtherWallet, MetaMask, Mist, and geth.

 ## Build Vanity-ETH from source

-The Travis CI bot 🤖 is in charge of building and deploying Vanity-ETH to Github pages, but you can make your own build from source is you want
+A GitHub Action is in charge of building and deploying Vanity-ETH to GitHub pages automatically 🤖, but you can make your own build from source if you want

 ```sh
 git clone https://github.com/bokub/vanity-eth